-First Contact’s latest password statistics from 2019 reveal that the majority of internet users who fall prey to phishing attacks keep their passwords unchanged.
+First Contact’s password statistics for 2021 revealed that the majority of internet users who fall prey to phishing attacks keep their passwords unchanged.
 This puts them at a huge risk of becoming victims of other cyberattacks, especially if they don’t have different passwords for other accounts.
-The best case scenario for victims is that they will lose some money.
+The best-case scenario for victims is that they will lose some money.
 The worst case would be a stolen identity.
 The consequences of corporate phishing attacks are even more dire.
 Just one naive employee can open the door to the company network, exposing it to a data breach that would cause thousands of password breaches and leaks of other types of data.

 10. Media and advertising employees manage more passwords than those in any other industry – 97 passwords per person on average.

 If you work in media or advertising, you can’t live without a password manager.
-It takes a computer processor to remember passwords for 97 accounts that media managers and advertisers use.
+According to latest password stats, a computer processor is used to remember passwords for 97 accounts that media managers and advertisers use.
 They manage multiple clients so they need to memorize more than just their own social media passwords.
 They also use passwords for sites and apps for team communication, project management, and productivity tracking.
 Government employees also have a lot to memorize – about 54 different passwords for their work operations.

 11. In the future, 57% of internet users would prefer a passwordless method of protecting their identity.

-Taking into account the number of forgotten and stolen passwords out there, this doesn’t come as a surprise.
+Taking into account the number of forgotten and stolen passwords out there, this doesn’t come as a surprise when we look at the password hacking statistics.
 People have a hard time coming up with passwords that work.
 And when they create strong passcodes, they tend to forget them easily.
 If we came up with another way of proving our identity when entering websites and software products, six out of 10 users would gladly embrace the change.

 12. 30% of mobile-device users never lock their gadgets because re-entering passwords annoys them.